Criminal Investigation Department: India

 Many state police forces in India possess a CID (sometimes known as the investigation branch) as a specialised wing.
 Personnel attached to this wing work in plain clothes, or mufti.
 A CID may contain sub-branches, for instance the CID in Uttar Pradesh includes the state crime investigation bureau, finger print bureau and scientific section.

-Like their counterparts in the law and order police, the crime branch has its own ranks up to the level of additional director general of police or special commissioner of police.
+Like their counterparts in the law and order police (local police), the crime branch has its own ranks up to the level of additional director general of police or special commissioner of police.
 The crime branch has senior officers like superintendents, inspectors and sub-inspectors.
 Officers and men attached to this wing generally add the prefix detective before their regular police rank.

+While the name "CID" is used in several states, some states use different names for their CID units.
+In Andhra Pradesh, Chhattisgarh, and Gujarat, the CID is known as the Crime Investigation Department.
+In Assam, Bihar, Haryana, Uttar Pradesh, Rajastan, West Bengal, Maharashtra, Karnataka and Jammu and Kashmir, it is known as the Criminal Investigation Department.
+In Delhi and Kerala, the CID is referred to as the Crime Branch, and in Tamil Nadu, it is known as the Crime Branch - Criminal Investigation Department (CB-CID).

 The crime branch's tasks are to investigate criminal cases, which span across multiple districts or states.
 The CID may also take up complicated cases like communal riot cases, circulation of counterfeit currency or very complicated murder cases.
 A crime branch investigation is ordered either by a judicial court, by the director-general of police, or the government.

 Crime branch officers can be transferred to the law and order police, and vice versa.
 The crime branch is different from the crime detachment or crime squad.
 Crime Detachment and Crime Squads are a group of regular law and order policemen (who generally wear the uniform specifically detailed by the police inspector to work in plain clothes to keep a tab on local criminal elements, prostitutes, petty thieves, and other habitual offenders.